HelTecAutomation/HeltecDocs/en/source/general/sub_band_usage.md

-Then, let's look into our code: (in LoRaWan_APP.cpp file)
+Then, let's look into our code: (In the `.ino` file corresponding to LoRaWAN)

+Refer to "LoRaWAN" for CubeCell series，refer to  "OTTA" for ESP32 series.

 ![](img/sub-band_usage/02.png)

-Here are 5 arrays defined all channels of LoRaWAN protocol for AU915.
+Here are 6 arrays defined all channels of LoRaWAN protocol for AU915.
 In the channelsMaskTemp[0], 0x00FF means use the first 0-7 channels, they are 915.2MHz, 915.4MHz, 915.6MHz … 916.6MHz.
 When you set the value to 0xFF00, it means the upload channels changed to 8-15, they are 916.8MHz, 917.0MHz … 918.2MHz.
 More detail... see the below picture：

 ![](img/sub-band_usage/03.png)